Once you’re pregnant, you’ll certainly face this realisation: you’re obligated to take care of this soon-to-be-born baby, for a long time.

 1) Long Waiting Periods

-If you intend to upgrade or purchase an Integrated Shield Plan (ISP) to get some form of coverage because either you're planning to get pregnant or already am, usually there are long waiting periods.
+If you intend to upgrade or purchase an Integrated Shield Plan (IP) to get some form of coverage because you’re already pregnant or planning to get pregnant, there’s a long waiting period.

-A typical waiting period for this can take 10 months so your impending birth will likely not be covered.
+A typical waiting period for coverage on pregnancy complications under the IP can take 10 months, so it’s likely your planned birth will not be covered.

-This is negated if you have already upgraded your ISP well beyond the waiting period.
+This wouldn’t apply if you have already upgraded your IP and have satisfied the waiting period.

 Even if you have satisfied the waiting period, the coverage is usually very limited, covering only a few complications at most.